-The University is primarily operating a virtual campus and remote working model.
-Permitted essential research, services and limited teaching and learning activities that can only be delivered from campus will continue.
+The University has paused campus-based activities and is primarily operating a virtual campus and remote working model.
+Permitted essential research, services and limited teaching and learning activities that can only be delivered from campus will continue as outlined below.

 Teaching and learning

-- Teaching and learning will now be conducted remotely, and classes and assessments that were scheduled to take place on campus during this period have moved to online delivery or been rescheduled.
+- Classes and assessments that were scheduled to take place on campus during this period will move to online delivery or be rescheduled.
 Subject coordinators will contact students directly with an update on re-scheduled activities.

-- Certain student placements and other practical internships may continue.
+- Certain student placements and other practical internships will continue.
 Subject coordinators and supervisors will directly contact students with an update on these activities.

-- We are providing limited on-campus study spaces to students who are unable to study at home and need a safe study space during the lockdown.
-On-campus spaces are also available for students who require a safe space in which to sit their online examination.
-Information is available on the student website and student portal.
+- We are providing limited on-campus study spaces to students who are unable to study at home and need a safe study space during the restriction period.
+Request a study space on campus ('authorised worker' permit incorporated into this process).

 Staff and graduate researchers